-At our house, a Christmas dinner without mincemeat wouldn't seem natural.
+A Christmas dinner without mincemeat wouldn't seem normal at our house.
 I'm talking about mincemeat made with fruit and raisins, not the old-style minced beef variety.

-I'll never forget the surprise I got while visiting an elderly English neighbor.
-Mrs. Price proudly offered me a slice of her homemade mincemeat pie still warm from the oven, and my first bite revealed that she had made it the old English way with coarsely minced beef.
+I'll never forget the surprise I got while visiting an elderly English neighbor, Mrs. Price.
+She proudly offered me a slice of her homemade mincemeat pie still warm from the oven, and my first bite revealed that she had made it the Old English way with coarsely minced beef.
 It was good, but its taste and texture were not my preference.

-The mincemeat Christmas pie recipes on this page all call for fruit and raisins, except for one traditional,
+The old fashioned Christmas pie recipes on this page all call for fruit and raisins, except for one traditional,

 minced beef version by Fannie Farmer.
 You'll love the sweet pies and